Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 Although the company did not provide a specific financial outlook for the next quarter, analysts anticipate continued growth.
 However, the announcement of the 53.00 billion USD investment has raised concerns among investors, as it could weigh on the company’s net profit.

-Alibaba Group Holding Limited – March 2025 quarterly earnings report
+Alibaba Group Holding Limited – March 2025 quarterly earnings results

-On 15 May 2025, Alibaba Group Holding Limited published its quarterly report for the period ended 31 March 2025.
+On 15 May 2025, Alibaba Group Holding Limited released its quarterly report for the period ended 31 March 2025.
 The key figures are outlined below:

 • Revenue: 32.58 billion USD (+7%)